This is my complete guide to accounting automation in 2022.

 Ditch the shoebox of receipts and mountains of paper that need to be manually entered into accounting software and replace it with some nifty automated accounting apps.

-Through a combination of robotic process automation and artificial intelligence, apps like Dext & Hubdoc allow you to streamline accounting processes and 100% eliminate all manual data entry associated with entering expenses into an accounting system when delivering client accounting services.
+Through a combination of robotic process automation and artificial intelligence, apps like Dext & Hubdoc allow you to streamline accounting processes and eliminate all manual data entry associated with expense tracking when delivering client accounting services.

 It looks like this: